prabalmen236/prabalmen236.github.io/README.md

     >1.
 Firstly, we need to install ruby or the purpose of hosting the website.
 For installing ruby follow the given procedure:
     >
-    >    > * Open the link for installing ruby which is mentioned in the "more resources" section.
+    >    > * Open the link for installing ruby which is mentioned in the `more resources` section.
     >    > * Then click on the Rubyinstaller link given in the Ways of Installing Ruby section..
-    >    > * Click on the red download button which is on the top of the webpage.
+    >    > * Click on the `red download` button which is on the top of the webpage.
-    >    > * Download any version of rubyinstaller with devkit.
+    >    > * Download any version of `rubyinstaller` with devkit.
-    >    > * Open the downloaded application and choose the option to install all the packages of ruby (Option 3).
+    >    > * Open the downloaded application and choose the option to install all the packages of ruby (`Option 3`).

     >2.
 Secondly, we also need to install jekyll.
 For installing jekyll follow the listed steps:
     >
-    >    > * type "gem install bundler jekyll
+    >    > * type `gem install bundler jekyll`.
-    >    > * type "jekyll to check whether it got installed or not.
+    >    > * type `jekyll -v` to check whether it got installed or not.
 If it got installed then the output will show the version of the jekyll that got installed offerwise the output will be an error.

     >3.
 After dowloading jekyll we need to clone the repository of the github.
 For cloning the github repository follow the listed step:
     >